DanielDM325/Shoptrader-API-Python-Client/README.md

 [dmizrahi@nodedevelopment.net](mailto:dmizrahi@nodedevelopment.net)
 [www.nodedevelopment.net](https://nodedevelopment.net)

-Of course none of this would be possible without the help of Shoptrader
+Of course none of this would be possible without the help of Shoptrader.

 ## License